AB-CE/abce/doc/introduction.rst

 Python has also been chosen as a programming language, because of it's rich environment of standard libraries.
-Python for example comes with a stock representation of agents in a spacial world, which allow the modeler to model a spatial model although ABCE was not designed for spatial models.
+Python for example comes with a stock representation of agents in a spacial world, which allow the modeler to model a spatial model.

 Python is a language that lends itself to writing of code fast, because it has low overhead.
 In Python variables do not have to be declared, garbage